-While United Communications services is moving to the cloud, users of the cloud telephony system still want to keep all the necessary and advanced functions and features such as:
+While United Communications services are moving to the cloud, users of the cloud telephony system still want to keep all the necessary and advanced functions and features such as:

 ü Call screen